Domain Registration FAQs (Frequently Asked Questions)

 Q: Which characters can I have in my domain and how short or long can my domain be?

-A: Domains can only contain letters (a-z), numbers (0-9) and hyphens (-), but the domain must not start or end with a hyphen, or contain more than one hyphen joined together, i.e. my–domain.com is not allowed.
+A: Domains can only contain letters (a-z), numbers (0-9) and hyphens (-), but the domain must not start or end with a hyphen, or contain more than one hyphen joined together, i.e. my–domain.com would be invalid.
 Domains must be a minimum of 3 characters and no more than 63 characters in total.

 Please contact us should you have any questions or issues not addressed on our website and we will respond promptly to your queries.